• Skip to primary navigation

 Instructions

-3. Drop dough onto pan.
-Scoop dough, about two tablespoons each, onto prepared baking sheet.
-Space cookies about one-inch apart.
+4. Scoop dough, about two tablespoons each, onto the prepared baking sheet.
+Space the cookies about one-inch apart.
 If desired, flatten each cookie with the bottom of a glass or measuring cup.
 Dip the bottom of the measuring cup in cold water to keep it from sticking to the dough.

-4. Bake until set.
-Bake until edges are golden brown and set, about 12 minutes.
+5. Bake until the edges are golden brown and set, about 12 minutes.
 Allow cookies to cool on the pan for about three minutes and then transfer cookies to a wire rack.
 Repeat with remaining dough.

-6. Store in an airtight container or freeze.
-Place cookies in an airtight container and store on the counter for up to four days or freeze in a freezer container, for up to three months.
+6. Place cookies in an airtight container and store on the counter for up to four days or freeze in a freezer container, for up to three months.
 Allow cookies to thaw on the counter.

 Recipe Notes